 - Not be facing any other charges

-The defense attorney works with the prosecutor and judge in determining whether or not someone should be accepted into the program.
+The criminal defense attorney works with the prosecutor and judge in determining whether or not someone should be accepted into the program.

 Participation in a drug diversion program can be a long and labor-intensive process.
 Participants must complete counseling, treatment, community service and may also be required to make restitution.
 The required duration will vary from person to person, depending on the circumstances of his or her case.